 At an unknown base

-"Sir, it seems like Ash Ketchum defeated the second seed of the Pokemon Tournament on unheard of margins," An informant reported to a mysterious man with an eerie aura.
+"Sir, it seems like Ash Ketchum defeated the second seed of the Pokemon Tournament by unheard of margins," An informant reported to a mysterious man with an eerie aura.

 "Ah, perfect, he's truly a talented trainer," The man responded smiling slightly to show his fake teeth.
 "So perfect in fact, that I want you to help collect information on him so I can meet him privately.
-But not until after the Pokemon Tournament, I want to watch more of his battles."
+But not until after the Pokemon Tournament, I want to watch the finals."

 "Yes sir.
 It will be done."

 "There we are," A orange haired man said as he plopped some papers onto the table.
 Sitting near the table was a long blonde haired woman and another dark haired man.
 On the table was Ash Ketchum's profile, recently updated by the Professors across the regions.